Renown (1794 ship)

 Renown was launched in 1794 at New Bedford, Massachusetts.
 She made four voyages from Nantucket as a whaler.
 In 1813, while she was on her fifth American whaling voyage, she became the first American whaler that British whalers captured in the South Seas.
-She was sold in London and under the name Adam became first a London-based transport and then a British Southern Whale Fishery whaler.
+She was sold in London and under the name Adam became first a London-based transport and then a whaler in the British southern whale fishery.
 She made four whaling voyages and was wrecked in 1825 at the outset of her fifth British whaling voyage.

 American whaler

-Renown's service prior to 1997 is currently obscure.
+Renown's service prior to 1797 is currently obscure.

 1st whaling voyage (1797–1799)

 Captain Alpheus Coffin sailed Renown in 1797 from Nantucket on her first whaling voyage.
 She was bound for Brazil and the Pacific.
 On 29 November 1797 she stopped at Desterro for provisions, refreshment, water, and wood.
 She received permission to stay for 10 days.
 Coffin returned to Nantucket in 1799 with 1250 barrels of sperm oil and 150 barrels of whale oil.